 Thanks to advances in reproductive technology, there are now options for gay couples who wish to become parents and have a child that is biologically related.

-Gay couples who want to have children will need an egg donor, who provides the eggs, as well as a surrogate, who will carry the pregnancy.
+Men who want to have children will need an egg donor, who provides the eggs, as well as a surrogate, who will carry the pregnancy.
 The partner wishing to use his sperm will undergo a semen analysis to test motility, volume, concentration and morphology of the sperm.

 Our egg donor program meets the highest level of professional standards and discretion based on criteria set forth by the American Society for Reproductive Medicine.